Trendy

 The universal origin story known as the Big Bang postulates that, 13.7 billion years ago, our universe emerged from a singularity — a point of infinite density and gravity — and that before this event, space and time did not exist (which means the Big Bang took place at no place and no time).

-READ: What are the disadvantages of being a gamer?
+READ: What are the objectives of SCM?

 What is the cosmological principle in physics?